 There is a degree of uncertainty to the calculation of mineral reserves and mineral resources and corresponding grades being mined or dedicated to future production.
 Until mineral reserves or mineral resources are actually mined and processed the quantity of mineral resources and mineral reserve grades must be considered as estimates only.
 In addition, the quantity of mineral reserves and mineral resources may vary depending on, among other things, metal prices.
 Any material change in quantity of mineral reserves, mineral resources, grade or stripping ratio may affect the economic viability of the properties.
-In addition, there can be no assurance that gold recoveries or other metal recoveries in small scale laboratory tests will be duplicated in larger scale tests under on-site conditions or during production.

-Fluctuation in gold and other base or precious metals prices, results of drilling, metallurgical testing and production and the evaluation of mine plans subsequent to the date of any estimate may require revision of such estimate.
 The volume and grade of reserves mined and processed and recovery rates may not be the same as currently anticipated.
-Any material reductions in estimates of mineral reserves and mineral resources, or of AXMIN's ability to extract these mineral reserves, could have a material adverse effect on AXMIN's results of operations and financial condition.
+Any material reductions in estimates of mineral reserves and mineral resources could have an I adverse effect on AXMIN's results of operations and financial position.